 The symptoms of hyperbilirubinemia may resemble other conditions or medical problems.
-Always consult your baby's doctor for a diagnosis.
+Always consult your baby's primary care provider for a diagnosis.

 The timing of the appearance of jaundice helps with the diagnosis.
 Jaundice appearing in the first 12-24 hours can be serious and may require early treatment.
 When jaundice appears on the second or third day, it is usually "physiologic" or related to dehydration.
 The physician will usually rely on a bilirubin tool or graph to decide when the level of bilirubin becomes dangerous as infants who are a few days old can tolerate higher levels of bilirubin compared to an infant who is less than 48 hours old.
 When jaundice appears toward the end of the first week, it may be due to an infection.
 Later appearance of jaundice in the second week, is often related to breast milk feedings, but may have other causes.

 Diagnostic procedures for hyperbilirubinemia may include:

 Direct and indirect bilirubin levels.
 A blood test can determine if the bilirubin is bound with other substances by the liver so that it can be excreted (direct), or is circulating in the blood circulation (indirect).

 Blood type and testing for ABO or Rh incompatibility (Coomb's test)